vaibhav-bhosale1/-Player-Re-Identification-in-Sports-Footage/README.md

 tracker='bytetrack.yaml': Specifies ByteTrack as the underlying tracking algorithm.
 ByteTrack is known for its robustness in crowded scenes and handling occlusions.

-Class Filtering: The script specifically targets 'player' detections (based on PLAYER_CLASS_ID) for ID assignment and unique coloring, while the 'ball' is detected but not assigned a persistent track ID for simplicity, as per the assignment's focus on player re-identification.
+Class Filtering: The script specifically targets 'player' detections (based on PLAYER_CLASS_ID) for ID assignment and unique coloring, while the 'ball' is detected but not assigned a persistent track ID for simplicity, as per the assignment's primary focus.

 Visualization: OpenCV (cv2) is used to draw bounding boxes, track IDs, and confidence scores directly onto the video frames.
 A helper function get_color() ensures consistent, distinct colors for each player's ID.